Suppose we have the following genotypes and their corresponding p... | Channels for Pearson+

 Suppose we have the following genotypes and their corresponding phenotypes: AA: monocolor; Aa: monocolor; aa: Spotted, BB: straight ears; Bb: straight ears; bb: floppy ears.

-If we cross a male rabbit with the AaBb genotype with a female rabbit with the AaBb genotype; out of the 16 offspring, how many of them have straight ears?
+If we cross a male rabbit with the AaBb genotype with a female rabbit with the aaBb genotype; out of the 16 offspring, how many of them will be monocolored with straight ears?

 Suppose we have the following genotypes and their corresponding phenotypes: AA: monocolor; Aa: monocolor; aa: Spotted, BB: straight ears; Bb: straight ears; bb: floppy ears.

-If we cross a male rabbit with the AaBb genotype with a female rabbit with the AaBb genotype; out of the 16 offspring, how many of them have straight ears?
+If we cross a male rabbit with the AaBb genotype with a female rabbit with the aaBb genotype; out of the 16 offspring, how many of them will be monocolored with straight ears?

 ANSWERS OPTIONS